Sarah Gugluizza, LCSW-R

 Through collaboration, we will form and work towards attainable goals to help you ease any suffering and reach your full potential.
 John is aware of how difficult it can be to ask for help, especially when wrestling with powerful feelings and complex issues.
 He is happy to support you in your time of need.

-Kelsey will usually be the first person you will speak with, as RLC's Intake Coordinator, when you contact us by phone and email.
+Kelsey will usually be the first person you will speak with, as RLC's Intake Coordinator, when you contact us by phone and email when getting started.
 She can answer any questions you might have, talk with you about your presenting concerns, understand how we can best help you, and match you with one of our therapists that will fit you best.